 Here’s why community colleges aren’t your best bet any longer:

-Also, students are still required to take 2 years as FULL-TIME students in order to get their associates degree.
-For busy working adults, this is still a large chunk of time to invest toward higher learning when the main goal is to get the bachelor’s degree as quickly as possible.
+Students are still required to put their 2 years on hold as FULL-TIME students in order to get their associate’s degree.
+This is still a large chunk of time for busy working adults to invest toward higher learning when the main goal is to get a bachelor’s degree as quickly as possible.

 In addition, while a community college is typically located nearby, it can still be an inconvenience to drive to campus multiple times per week.
 Yes, many community colleges offer their classes online, but their platforms are not very robust.